 The publisher offers a free version of the app with limited content or features or a free trial period.
 Consumers who wish to continue enjoying the app or full access can pay a fee and subscribe to a premium account.
 The desired service or content is available for a limited period according to the chosen subscription plan.

 Recurring user payments are a reliable revenue stream and increase customer loyalty and engagement.
-However, services relying on subscriptions need vast audiences willing to pay and must provide excellent services or content to keep them engaged.
+However, services relying on subscriptions need vast audiences willing to pay and must provide excellent services or content to keep them engaged. iOS app owners may also be disappointed with Apple’s high commission on subscriptions (up to 30%).

 Games and non-gaming apps often have two versions: light, with limited but sufficient functionality, and full.
 The free-to-download light version with basic functionalities promotes user acquisition.
 If users wish to enhance their app experience by blocking ads or unlocking premium features, they have the option to upgrade through a single-time or recurring payment through an app store.